Tears (Sabrina Carpenter song)

-"Tears" is a song recorded by American singer Sabrina Carpenter for her seventh studio album, Man's Best Friend (2025).
-It was written and produced by Carpenter and John Ryan, with additional writing from Amy Allen.
-It was released on August 29, 2025, by Island Records, as the second single from Man's Best Friend.
+"Tears" is a song recorded by American singer Sabrina Carpenter.
+It was released on August 29, 2025, by Island Records, as the second single from her seventh studio album, Man's Best Friend (2025).
+The song was written and produced by Carpenter and John Ryan, with additional writing from Amy Allen.

 Background and promotion

 Following the release of the lead single "Manchild" on June 5, 2025, Carpenter began revealing song titles from her upcoming seventh studio album, Man's Best Friend, with the help of fans and social media users on July 23.
 On August 1, she unveiled the title of the album's second track, "Tears".
 The reveal was accompanied by a photo of Carpenter standing next to a puppy lying on a white chair, with the word "Tears" displayed.
 A week before the album's release, Carpenter announced that "Tears" would be released as the second single alongside the album on August 29.
 Before its official release, the song was reported to be a fan favorite at album listening parties.